How does divorce affect taxes?

 The answer is a fairly resounding no.

-The TCJA also impacts how you can handle divorce expenses.
-Prior to the act, you would have been able to claim legal fees or expenses associated with your divorce.
-Now, they’re considered personal expenses under the law and therefore cannot be claimed.
+Prior to the 2017 tax overhaul, you would have been able to claim legal fees or expenses associated with your divorce.
+Now, those are considered personal expenses under the law and cannot be written off.

 Whether you file jointly, separately or as head of household this year, make sure you’re maximizing this credit and minimizing your tax liability.

 Make sure to price-check online purchases with the help of Capital One Shopping.
 It’s totally free to use and takes less than a minute to set up.

 Last year the service saved its customers over $160 million, and with just a few clicks you can start saving, too.

 Download Capital One Shopping today and stop paying more than you have to for the exact same stuff.